mdalzell/mattdalzell.com/src/blog/omscs-review-introduction-to-operating-systems.md

 Beyond the projects, the community fostered by the teaching staff and students in this class was wonderful and highly conducive to learning.
 The professor was actively involved in office hours (which unfortunately is fairly rare in OMSCS) and heavily invested in the students' success.
 The slack channel for the class was an invaluable resource for completing the projects, or even just venting in solidarity with fellow students struggling with these challenging assignments.

-Overall, I would say that GIOS definitely lives up to the hype and would highly recommend the class to other students, particularly those in the Computing Systems specialization.
+After taking the course, I have to say that GIOS definitely lives up to the hype.
+I would recommend this class to any OMSCS student, particularly those in the Computing Systems specialization.